mikf/gallery-dl/docs/configuration.rst

 extractor.deviantart.original
 -----------------------------
 =========== =====
-Type        ``bool``
+Type        ``bool`` or ``string``
 Default     ``true``
-Description Download full-sized original images if available.
+Description Download original files if available.

-            Some of DeviantArt's images require an additional API call to get their actual original version, which is being hosted on Amazon Web Services (AWS) servers.
+            Setting this option to ``"images"`` only downloads original files if they are images and falls back to preview versions for everything else (archives, etc.).
 =========== =====